Rex Solomon: Biography

-Mr. Solomon attended the University of Houston Law School in the fall of 1989, where he founded The List, the first national directory, of a cappella groups, and an arrangement exchange which combined with Deke Sharon's Contemporary A Cappella Society, where he served as the publisher/printer for the initial year of operation.
+Mr. Solomon attended the University of Houston Law School in the fall of 1989, where he founded The List, the first national directory, of a cappella groups, and an arrangement exchange which combined to cofound with Deke Sharon's Contemporary A Cappella Society, where he served as the publisher/printer for the initial year of operation.
 Mr. Solomon was briefly mentioned in "Pitch Perfect: The Quest for Collegiate A CAPPELLA Glory" by Mickey Rapkin.

 Career

-After a year of law school, in 1990 Mr. Solomon became active in his Houston-based family jewelry store, Houston Jewelry, where since 2005 he has served as President.
-Mr. Solomon is the Immediate Past President of the Texas Jewelers Association, and serves on the board of the Texas Retailers Association.
-Mr. Solomon was a guest editor of Modern Jeweler Magazine, and a featured speaker at the JCK Las Vegas Jewelry Show.
-Mr. Solomon serves on the National Advisory Board of the Main Street Growth & Opportunity Coalition.
-Mr. Solomon is a frequent contributor on Kevin Price's Show The Price of Business Radio on KTEK and the BizTv Network.
+After a year of law school, in 1990 Solomon became active in his Houston-based family jewelry store, Houston Jewelry, where since 2005 he has served as President.
+Solomon is the Immediate Past President of the Texas Jewelers Association, and serves on the board of the Texas Retailers Association.
+He was a guest editor of Modern Jeweler Magazine, and a featured speaker at the JCK Las Vegas Jewelry Show.
+Solomon serves on the National Advisory Board of the Main Street Growth & Opportunity Coalition.
+He is a frequent contributor on Kevin Price's Show The Price of Business Radio on KTEK and the BizTv Network.

 Communal Service

 In 2020 Mr. Solomon was elected to the Board of the Better Business Bureau of Greater Houston & South Texas.
 Since 2016 Mr. Solomon has served on the Board of Seven Acres Home for the Aged.
 Mr. Solomon has been active in the Anti Defamation League's Security Committee for many years.
-Mr. Solomon is a member of the Gentlemen's Committee of the American Cancer Society's Cattle Baron's Ball.
+Mr. Solomon is a member of the Gentlemen's Committee of the American Cancer Society's Cattle Baron's Ball by Victory.
+He continues as an ardent supporter of Victory.